 A minimally invasive, comfortable method of obtaining stem cells from a patient’s own fat, which is very rich in stem cells, has made it possible to shorten the treatment program and significantly increase the number of stem cells made available during treatment.

-The Ontario Stem Cell Treatment Centre uses a closed system that isolates stem cells in such a purified form that they can be deployed both directly into a joint or tissue and intravenously, which greatly increases the number of stem cells travelling through the patient’s body to target inflammation, pain and injury.
+The Ontario Stem Cell Treatment Centre uses a closed system that isolates stem cells in a purified form that can be deployed both directly into a joint or tissue and intravenously, which greatly increases the number of stem cells travelling through the patient’s body to target inflammation, pain and injury.